Qiu Jin: Legacy

-Qiu was posthumously immortalized in the Republic of China's popular consciousness and literature.
-She is buried beside West Lake in Hangzhou.
+Nationalist era plays written about Qiu Jin include Xia Yan's The Spirit of Freedom (1936) and Yan Yiyan's Qiu Jin (1940).
 The People's Republic of China established a museum for her in Shaoxing, Qiu Jin's Former Residence (紹興秋瑾故居).
 Chinese scholar Hu Ying, professor of East Asian Languages and Literature at the University of California, Irvine, published a monograph on Qiu in 2016, Burying Autumn, that explores Qiu Jin's friendship with her sworn sisters Wu Zhiying and Xu Zihua and situates her work in the larger sociopolitical and literary context of the time.

 Her life has been portrayed in plays, popular movies (including the 1972 Hong Kong film Chow Ken (《秋瑾》), and the documentary Autumn Gem, written by Rae Chang and directed by Chang and Adam Tow.
 One film, simply titled Qiu Jin, was released in 1983 and directed by Xie Jin.
 Another film, released in 2011, Jing Xiong Nüxia Qiu Jin (競雄女俠秋瑾), or The Woman Knight of Mirror Lake, was directed by Herman Yau.
 She is briefly shown in the beginning of 1911, being led to the execution ground to be beheaded.
 The movie was directed by Jackie Chan and Zhang Li.
 Immediately after her death Chinese playwrights used the incident, "resulting in at least eight plays before the end of the Ch'ing dynasty."
 In 2018, The New York Times published a belated obituary for her.